VISION

 Academic excellence through inspiration and empowerment

 Grades are important.
-However, a critical aspect to a high-quality education is the development of every child’s passion for being a life-long learner.
-It requires a child-centric education where students can discover and celebrate their intellectual, creative and social abilities.
+However, a critical aspect of a high-quality education is the development of every child’s passion for being a lifelong learner.
+It requires a child-centric education where students can discover and celebrate their intellectual, creative, and social abilities.
 It requires exceptional teachers and support staff who feel empowered to meet ever-increasing demands in a rapidly changing school and global environment.
-Every student needs to be given the opportunity to work toward a college degree but trade schools may be a better fit for some.
-Over the last 17 years Jane has worked with numerous students and understands well the constraints teachers face in classrooms that prevents them from unleashing every student’s potential.
+Every student needs to be given the opportunity to work toward a college degree, but trade schools may be a better fit for some.
+Over the last 17 years, Jane has worked with numerous students and understands well the constraints teachers face in classrooms that prevent them from unleashing every student’s potential.

 Jane has:

-Worked closely with the PTSA and helped develop educational enhancement programs to foster love of learning.
+Worked closely with the PTSA and helped develop educational enhancement programs to foster a love of learning.

 Started a free, before-school computer programming class for 4th and 5th grade students, focused on fostering interest among girls and helping teachers learn how to bring these skills into their classrooms.